 b.
 Related to this, in many places, suboptimal or unusual terms are used such as “assessments” instead of “performance ratings”, “interlocutors” instead of “interaction partners” (or the like), “integrity of AC assessments” (probably instead of “validity of AC ratings”), “impact” instead of “difference”, “decisions regarding recruitment” instead of “hiring (or selection) decisions”—and in several places, terms were used that might even be misleading and/or incorrect such as “valid” instead of “comparable”, “ability” instead of “rating (or AC) dimension”, “new final score” instead of “overall assessment rating (OAR), “adjustment” instead of “interview performance”, or “predictiveness” instead of “criterion-related validity” (no predictive design was used) to name just a few.

 Thank you for your suggestions.
-We have revised the terms based on the feedback to enhance the article's clarity and reader-friendliness.
+We have revised the terms based on your feedback to enhance the article’s clarity and reader-friendliness.

 c.
 In several places, the chosen terms can also contribute to incorrect expectations.
 For example, the term “validity” in the title may encourage readers to think of criterion-related validity but this was not investigated.
 Similarly, the term “construct validity” encourages to think of an investigation of relationships between measured constructs from the AC and external measures of the same constructs.

 Thank you for drawing our attention to the false expectations that may arise from the use of these terms.
-Accordingly, we made a change in the name of the title and instead of using "Validity and Reliability", we used "Psychometric Properties".
+Accordingly, we made a change in the title: instead of using "Validity and Reliability," we used "Psychometric Properties."

 d. “fundamental” should be dropped from “fundamental differences” (p.
 17).
 My suggestion would be to ask a colleague with good English language skills and with knowledge of (industrial and organizational) psychology to avoid all these issues.
 Furthermore, in contrast to the authors’ claim in their response letter, there are also many places where the write-up does not conform to APA style (e.g., the non-use of italics for statistical symbols, the use of verbs in simple present instead of simple past in descriptions of things that you did and found, or the inconstant use of dois for references, and the manner in which non-journal references were reported in the reference list.